microsoft/codecoverage/README.md

 # Microsoft code coverage

 Microsoft code coverage functionality is closed source.
 This repository contains documentation and samples.
-You can also use it to report any issue related to Microsoft.CodeCovreage nuget packages, dotnet-coverage nuget package or Visual Studio code coverage functionality.
+You can also use it to report any issues related to Microsoft.CodeCovreage nuget package, dotnet-coverage nuget package or Visual Studio code coverage functionality.